sushmita-m/docs/0013-manage-features.md

 ## Valid Labels
 1) Comma is not supported in a label.
-2) Spaces should be mentioned in quotes _+label:"release docs", +label:'command docs'_
+2) Spaces should be mentioned in quotes _+label:"releaszvczcve docs", +label:'command docs'_
 3) Most of the special characters are supported _+label:"release:GA", +label:"branch:release/docs"